william-me/william-me/README.md

 - Implementing security best practices in cloud environments.

 ### 🌱 I’m currently learning:
-- Cloud security concepts and techniques
+- Cloud security concepts such as automation, incident response, encryption, monitoring and logging
-- Containerization techniques such as Docker
+- Containerization techniques such as Docker.
+- Container orchestartion using kubernetes.

 ### 💬 Ask me about:
--Cloud computing techniques and strategies.
+- Cloud computing techniques and best strategies.
--Cloud security strategies and techniques -Infrastructure as code techniques such as terraform
+- Cloud security strategies and techniques
+- Infrastructure as code techniques such as terraform

 ### 📫 How to reach me:
 - LinkedIn: https://www.linkedin.com/in/william-maina/
-- Email: willygichohim@gmail.com
 - X: https://twitter.com/Willydeemaina

 ### ⚡ Fun fact: